ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter38.md

 “So, in other words,” thought Wèi WúXiàn, “when we started the dual cultivation, Lán Zhàn was sure that I would form a new Golden Core and began to debate the teaching position with his uncle and the elders.

-“Then, I lost my memories; he sent an invitation letter to Mián-Mián to come to Yúnshēn Bùzhīchù along with her husband and daughter.
+“Then, when I lost my memories, he sent an invitation letter to Mián-Mián to come to Yúnshēn Bùzhīchù along with her husband and daughter.

 “Lán Zhàn went all out to do all this for my sake.”

-In a lovely and tender tone, Lán WàngJī said, “Wèi Yīng, you are the founder of the demonic power.
+In a lovely and tender tone, Lán WàngJī said, “Wèi Yīng, you are the originator of the demonic power.
 Therefore, you are the most suitable person to teach others how to use this power.”

 Then, he sincerely added, “Wèi Yīng, you have a lot of talent; there’s no need to hide it.”